dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## "Waiting for Root Device" or Prohibited Sign error

-Generally seen as a USB error, couple ways to fix:
+Generally seen as a USB or SATA error, couple ways to fix:

+### USB Issues

+This assumes you're only booting the installer USB and not macOS itself.

-* If you're hitting the 15 port limit, you can temporarily get around this with `XhciPortLimit` but for long term use, we recommend making a [USBmap](https://github.com/corpnewt/USBMap).
-CorpNewt also has a guide for this: [USBmap Guide](https://dortania.github.io/OpenCore-Post-Install/usb/)
+* If you're hitting the 15 port limit, you can temporarily get around this with `XhciPortLimit` but for long term use, we recommend making a [USBmap](https://dortania.github.io/OpenCore-Post-Install/usb/)

 * Another issue can be that certain firmware won't pass USB ownership to macOS, to fix this we can enable `UEFI -> Quirks -> ReleaseUsbOwnership` in your config.plist
   * Enabling XHCI Handoff in the BIOS can fix this as well

-* For 15h and 16h AMD CPUs, you may need to add the following:
+* For AMD's 15h and 16h CPUs, you may need to add the following:
   * [XLNCUSBFix.kext](https://cdn.discordapp.com/attachments/566705665616117760/566728101292408877/XLNCUSBFix.kext.zip)

 * If XLNCUSBFix still doesn't work, then try the following:
   * [AMD StopSign-fixv5](https://cdn.discordapp.com/attachments/249992304503291905/355235241645965312/StopSign-fixv5.zip)

-Another possible issue is missing USB ports in your DSDT, macOS isn't great at finding hardware and needs things explicitly defined to it for many things.
-This means if a USB port is not defined, macOS won't be able to find it.
-To fix this we use [USBInjectAll](https://github.com/Sniki/OS-X-USB-Inject-All/releases) to fix booting, note that this **only works on Intel USB Chipsets** and should only be required on Broadwell and older systems(with some newer AsRock boards also needing it)

-For AMD users with missing ports in DSDT, you're gonna have to try all the ports in your system and pray, generally 3.1 AsMedia ports work without issue.
+* Missing USB ports in ACPI
+  * For Intel's Coffee Lake and older, we recommend using [USBInjectAll](https://bitbucket.org/RehabMan/os-x-usb-inject-all/downloads/)
+  * For Intel's Ice Lake and Comet Lake, we recommend [SSDT-RHUB](https://github.com/dortania/Getting-Started-With-ACPI/blob/master/extra-files/compiled/SSDT-RHUB.aml)
+  * For AMD, we recommend using 3rd party USB controllers such as 3.2 AsMedia USB ports

+### SATA Issues

 On rare occasions(mainly laptops), the SATA controller isn't officially supported by macOS.
 To resolve this, we'll want to do a few things: